nih-cfde/use-case-library-build/library/USERSTORY-39.md

 ---
 input: Genes of interest
 output: Functional data on genes of interest
-task: identify homologs from animal models and related functional data
+task: Identify homologs from animal models and related functional data
 ---